dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

 Finally, we define inference on a `setOrMapLiteral` *collection* as follows:

-*   If *collection* is known to be a set literal, then the downwards context for inference of the elements of *collection* is `Set<P>` where `P` may be `?` if downwards inference does not constrain the type of *collection*.
+*   If *collection* is unambiguously a set literal:

-    *   If `P` is `?` then the static type of *collection* is `Set<T>` where `T` is the upper bound of the inferred set element types of the elements.
+    *   If `P` is `?` then the static type of *collection* is `Set<T>` where `T` is the least upper bound of the inferred set element types of the elements.

-    *   Otherwise, the static type of *collection* is `Set<T>` where `T` is determined by downwards inference.
+    *   Otherwise, the static type of *collection* is `P`.

     *Note that the element inference will never produce a key/value type here given that downwards context.*

-*   If *collection* is known to be a map literal and downwards inference has statically known type `Map<K, V>` then the downwards context for the elements of *collection* is `Map<K, V>`.
+*   Else, f *collection* is unambiguously a map literal where `P` is `Map<Pk, Pv>`:

-*   If *collection* is known to be a map literal then the downwards context for the elements of *collection* is `Map<Pk, Pv>` where `Pk` and `Pv` are determined by downwards inference, and may be `?` if the downwards context does not constrain one or both.

-    *   If `Pk` is `?` then the static key type of *collection* is `K` where `K` is the upper bound of the inferred key types of the elements.
+    *   If `Pk` is `?` then the static key type of *collection* is `K` where `K` is the least upper bound of the inferred key types of the elements.

     *   Otherwise the static key type of *collection* is `K` where `K` is determined by downwards inference.